-GENBAND’s marketing team regularly sends out surveys to the sales organization to assure that the team’s effort is hitting the mark.
-Sales frequently requested more or new content but too often the requests included items that were already available.
-Over time, it became more apparent that much of the issue was not about creating more content rather it was making it easier for sales staff to find existing content.
-This was clearly frustrating for sales staff but also discouraging for marketing staff as it meant that their existing work products were going unused.
+GENBAND’s marketing team was regularly sending out surveys to the sales organization to assure that the team’s effort is hitting the mark.
+Sales frequently requested more or new content, but too often the requests included items that were already available.
+Over time, it became more apparent that much of the issue was not about creating more content, but rather making it easier for sales staff to find existing content.
+This was clearly frustrating for sales staff but also discouraging for marketing staff, as it meant that their existing content was going unused.

-Using e-mail to share content inherently creates issues with version control and leads to extended response times as salespeople first have to find the subject matter expert, and then wait for response.
-It also forces content creators to field the same questions over and over with no hope that information will be shared at a later date.
-Of course the issue is even worse for new employees as they don’t know whom to ask and they might have missed the e-mail that discussed the topic the week or month before they started.
+With SharePoint being so difficult to navigate, many GENBAND employees fell back on email as their main mode of sharing information.
+But using email to share content inherently created issues with version control and led to extended response times, as salespeople would first have to find the subject matter expert, and then wait for response.
+It also forced content creators to field the same questions over and over with no hope that information would be shared at a later date.
+The issue was even worse for new employees, as they didn’t know who to ask and might have missed the email that discussed the topic the week or month before they started.